 Where does the name come from?

-"Then they are real monks only if they live from the work of their hands."
-This was written by Benedictus, the ‘architect’ of the western abbey life.
+"They can only be called real monks if they live from the labor theire hands provide" This was written by Benedictus, the ‘architect’ of the western abbey life.
 According to his guidelines, monks have to provide for themselves.
 The monks in 1881 in Berkel-Enschot at first used to live from agriculture and cattle breeding, but for this growing community, the income from the poor soil was not enough.
 That is why the monks decided to start brewing beer in 1884.

 La Trappe was the first Dutch trappiest beer.
 Only when the beer is brewed in a trappist abbey supervised and under responsibility by monks, it may be called Trappist beer.
 La Trappe Is brewed traditionally, according a by the monks developed recipe.
 Exclusively natural products are being used as hop, barley malt and yeast.
 Fermentation takes place with a yeast that is most active at 18 to 20 degrees Celsius.
 This type of fermentation is known as 'top fermentation'.
 The beer is filled in bottles with yeast and sugar.
 This causes La Trappe to ferment in the bottle and a unique aroma develops.